Firefighters Hold Fundraiser For Colleague Timothy Eiland, As He Recovers From September Mass Shooting

 “When anything happens to one of our firefighters, everybody comes together,” said Chicago Fire Battalion Chief Arriel Grey Jr.

-Eiland is a husband, and father of five children.MORE NEWS: Sky Cruise To 86-50 Win Over Mercury, Take 2-1 Lead In WNBA Finals
+Eiland is a husband, and father of five children.MORE NEWS: Man Shot And Killed In East Garfield Park

 His parents have started a GoFundMe account that has already raised more $28,000 to help the family pay his medical bills.